 Rather than pretending we're surprised when the power grid lets us down, we've done a little planning and assembled some basic but effective items that help get us through.

-So, you might be asking yourself like I did: If your power goes out in the winter can you comfortably survive several days without electricity?
+So, you might be asking yourself as I did: If your power goes out in the winter, can you comfortably survive several days without electricity?

 Here are a few things to think about to help you prepare.